mzolfaghari/NeurIPS-2020-Paper-Statistics/README.md

 ## NeurIPS 2020 Acceptance rate (2015~2020)

+- The total number of papers is increasing every year and this year has increased significantly!
-- The acceptance rate of NeurIPS 2020 is  about 20%.
+The acceptance rate decreased from 21% to 20%.
 <p align="center">
   <img width="500" src="misc/acceptance_rate.png">
 </p>